Alexei1999/features-applier/README.md

 ### Alternative Builder Mode

-The `builder` supports an alternative mode that is especially beneficial for integrating complex logic modifications in a controlled sequence.
+The `builder` supports an alternative mode that is especially beneficial for integrating complex modifications logic.
 This mode, using the `"sequential"` runner, allows for precise feature application by chaining multiple modifiers in an explicit order.

 ```typescript
 const EnhancedComponent = applyFeatures((builder) => {